tucazorron/tucazorron/README.md

-# Hello Human!
-Everything alright? 👋🏻
+# ✋ Hello Human!
+Everything alright?

-Welcome to my GitHub.
+## Welcome to my GitHub.
 Here you will find my personal and academic projects.
 Have fun digging! ⛏️

-Currently working on:
-- Ruby on Rails
+🔧 Working as Backend Developer with Java Spring Boot and Ruby on Rails
-- React JS
-- Python
-- C/C++

-Currently learning:
-- Artificial Intelligence
+🤖 Learning more about Artificial Intelligence with Python

-- React Native
-- Java Spring Boot
-- Oracle DB
+👜 Have experience with C, C++, Python, Ruby on Rails

+🎵 In love with programming and music!